Quick Links

 VIEW DR. DAMSTETTER’S FAVORITE SUN Protection Products

-After making a diagnosis, Dr. Damstetter will suggest removing an actinic keratosis to prevent it from developing into skin cancer.
-This can be achieved using several methods.
-These include:
+After making a diagnosis, Dr. Damstetter will suggest removing an actinic keratosis lesion to prevent it from developing into skin cancer.
+The methods to treat actinic keratosis include:

 In addition to these treatments, some patients may benefit from medicated gels or creams to remove actinic keratoses.
 This is particularly useful for patients who have multiple actinic keratoses.
 Chemical peels are another frequently used option to address larger areas of actinic keratosis.